mStegall/ttsjavascriptCLT2017/2017-08-31/README.md

-# Lesson 6: Developing event-oriented applications
+# Lesson 6: Object-oriented JavaScript

 **Learning objective**: Read and write fluent JavaScript in which **objects** and **functions** work well together.